Modeling Random Directions in 2D Simplex Data: Posterior Inference

-To help the samplers, we used initial values obtained via a regularized version of Expectation Maximization algorithm applied to \textit{iVM}, \textit{SvM-c}, and \textit{SvM-p}.
-We leave the details for these algorithms to the appendix.
+To help the samplers, we used initial values obtained via a regularized version of Expectation Maximization algorithm derived from \textit{SvM-c} and \textit{SvM-p}.
+We leave the details for these algorithms to the supplementary material.

-\textbf{Geometric challenge} To sample \textit{SvM} and \textit{SvM-c} in an efficient manner, we need to sample for the mean angles while respecting the spatial information, which is embedded in the Gaussian process' covariance matrix.
+\textbf{Exploiting geometric structure} To sample \textit{SvM-c} in an efficient manner, we need to sample for the mean angles while respecting the spatial information, which is embedded in the Gaussian process' covariance matrix.
 HMC has trouble doing both even if we change the model parametrization.
-In one parametrization, the mean angles can be sampled using HMC, but at the cost of needing to invert the covariance matrix.
+In one parametrization, the mean angles can be sampled using HMC, but at the cost of having to invert the covariance matrix.
 An alternative parametrization allows HMC to propose moves according to the covariance matrix without inverting it.
 However, these moves marginally lie in $\mathbbm{R}^2$ and may not result in new angles being sampled even if the proposal is accepted.
 For example, a marginal move along a ray from the origin might be accepted even though $m_{\ell}$ remains the same.
-More discussion of why HMC struggles and the exact parametrization discussed are given in the appendix.
+Note that this is not the case for \textit{SvM-p} because the Gaussian processes are mapped to probabilites via the general inverse logit function.
+Hence, each marginal move represents a different mixing probability for each observation.
+More discussion of why HMC struggles for \textit{SvM-c} and not \textit{SvM-p} and the exact parametrization discussed are given in the supplementary material.